Marie of Brittany, Countess of Saint-Pol

+Brittany coat of arms in the form of a banner on an altarpiece in the Church of Saint-Sulpice in Fougères (Brittany).

 Marie of Brittany (1268–1339) was the daughter of John II, Duke of Brittany, and Beatrice of England.
 She is also known as Marie de Dreux.

 Family

 Her maternal grandparents were Henry III of England and Eleanor of Provence, Henry was a son of King John of England.
 John was son of Henry II of England and his wife Eleanor of Aquitaine.

 Her sister was Blanche of Brittany, wife to Philip of Artois and mother of Margaret of Artois, Robert III of Artois and Joan of Artois, Countess of Foix.
 Margaret was mother of Jeanne d'Évreux, Queen of France.

 Marriage

 She married Guy IV, Count of Saint-Pol, in 1292, their children were as follows: